SecKona/SEII-Project/README.md

 * Apply Database model: If you want to set a database without any existing data, open DB model file (**"MeinRecipe_FX/DataBase/cookbook.mwb"**) in MySQL Workbench (File-->Open Model) and apply it to database (Database-->Forward engineering, keep clicking "Next" until finished)

 #### Import in eclipse
-* Clone or download this project
+* Download file "MeinRecipe.zip"
-* Import the project as existing project (File-->Import-->General--> Existing Project into Workspace), all needed library should be automaticly set.
+* Import the project as project from archive (File-->Import-->General-->Projects from directory or Archive-->Archive), all needed library should be automaticly set.
 * The entrance of this project is **"src/meinRecipe_Main/Main.java"**, find it and Run as Java Application

 #### Design pattern